Chateau de Chenonceau

-Visit the Chateau Chenonceau in Indre-et-Loire, Loire Valley
+Visit Chenonceau Castle in Loire Valley

 Like so many other castles, Chenonceau was built on the site of an earlier property - in fact two earlier properties stood here.
 A manor house that was burned to the ground in 1411 was followed by a fortified castle, but that too was destroyed to make way for the chateau we currently see, built between 1515 and 1521 by Thomas Bohier, overseen by his wife Katherine Briconnet.